 b.1.
 DVM Foundation Courses I to IV and VII.
 Foundation courses are interdisciplinary and represent approximately 70 percent of the DVM curriculum.
 In Foundation courses I, III, and IV, students work in small groups under the guidance of a faculty tutor on case-based exercises.
 These exercises are used to facilitate the understanding of basic science concepts within the context of clinical medicine.
 This tutorial-based educational format creates an atmosphere that requires students to be involved actively in their learning and allows them to develop skills in communication, team work, information retrieval, and analysis.
 Through this tutorial-based format, students are specifically encouraged to (i) ask empowering questions, (ii) work in group to achieve their goals and foster collaborations with the other group members to create a climate of trust, (iii) develop thoughtful approaches to guide choices in order to improve their critical thinking, and (iv) monitor their own progress by self-motivation and self-evaluation.
 They are complemented by lectures, laboratories, and discussion sessions or other organized learning opportunities specific to the individual course.
-Foundation course I handles The Animal Body (VETMED 5100; 12 CH); Foundation course II handles Cell Biology and Genetics (VETMED 5200, 6 CH); Foundation course III handles Function and Dysfunction (VETMED 5300&5310, 9&7 CH); and Foundation course IV handles Host, Agent, and Defense (VETMED 5400, 12 CH).
-Foundation course VII is divided into 6 sections (a-f).
-Section a (VETMED 5701; 1.5 CH) teaches physical examinations; section b (VETMED 5702; 1.5 CH) covers topics related to ethics and animal care in the veterinary profession; section c (VETMED 5703; 1 CH) introduces students to medical record keeping and to the communication and leadership skills and techniques necessary for effective communication with clients, professional colleagues, and co-workers; section d (VETMED 5704; 1 CH) further builds on the clinical skills taught in previous sections and also covers communication exercises; section e (VETMED 5705; 1.5 CH) provides an overview of the veterinarian's broad public health role and provide the knowledge and skills necessary to prevent zoonotic diseases, maintain a safe food supply, preserve antimicrobial effectiveness, and promote One Health; and section f (VETMED 5706; 1.5 CH) handles governmental regulation of the veterinary profession, including proper drug usage, extra label drug use (FDA), controlled substances (DEA), environmental issues (EPA), and biosecurity measures.
+For upto-date information about the description of foundational courses, refer to the internal Curriculum Website (note: vpn required): https://students.vet.cornell.edu/curriculum/.